adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>objectType</td>
 		<td>String</td>
-		<td>Should always be "Activity" when present.
-Used in cases where type
+		<td>MUST be "Activity" when present.
+Optional in all cases.</td>
-			cannot otherwise be determined, such as the value of a statement's "object" field.</td>
 	</tr>
 	<tr>
 		<td><a href="#acturi">id</a></td><td>URI</td>
 		<td>MAY be a URL, which points to the logical definition of the activity.
-			This MAY be metadata or the URL for the activity</td>
+		This MAY point to metadata or the URL for the activity</td>
 	</tr>
 	<tr>
 		<td><a href="#actdef">definition</a></td>